 Best Time to Visit Kundasang

-The weather in Kundasang comprises of a tropical climate with varied amounts of rainfall throughout the year.
+The weather in Kundasang comprises a tropical climate with varied amounts of rainfall throughout the year.
 Its average temperature is about 21 degrees annually which is quite pleasant for its location.
 Due to its wonderful weather, the town sees an influx of both local and international tourists all year round.

-The excellent weather in Kundasang may make it look like you can arrive at the destination on any month of the year.
+The excellent weather in Kundasang may make it look like you can arrive at the destination in any month of the year.
 However, some periods are considered the best time to visit Kundasang, which is from January to April.
 The first four months of the year have minimal rainfall, allowing visitors to explore and enjoy their trip fully.